Q42/Q42Stats/README.md

 ```

 Note: Make sure you have the correct consent from the user before you call `.collect()`.

-### CocoaPods

-Add to your `Podfile` the following line:

-`pod 'Q42Stats', git: 'https://github.com/Q42/Q42Stats.git'`

-Also make sure you require iOS 11 or higher as the minimum target using: `platform :ios, '11.0'`

 ### Swift Package Manager